 POTRERO PUZZLER AND COOTIE CATCHERS

-Potrero Puzzler: Art for Check-out from the Library, 2013
+Potrero Puzzler: Art to check-out from the library, 2013

 Aren’t games a great way to relax and let our imaginations loose?
-Cootie Catchers are a great way to build and reveal stories.
+Cootie Catchers, or Fortune Tellers are great conversation contraptions!
+With Cootie Catchers you can build and reveal stories.
+Asking questions on the outside flaps and offering answers on the inside.
 What would you like to see in your neighborhood?
 We made the Potrero Puzzler so that neighbors could play, learn, and imagine together the future of their Potrero Hill neighborhood in San Francisco neighborhood.
 Speaking to activists on Potrero Hill, we found some in conversation about preserving the historic site of the Pacific Rolling Mill through creative reuse.
 On the south east side of the hill, REBUILD Potrero is working to recreate public housing and dramatic construction is scheduled for the eastern base of the hill A little about the past and a lot about the future, The Potrero Puzzler was originally made for the exhibition from From Steel to Wheels at the Potrero Hill Library in Spring, 2013.
 The Potrero Puzzler cootie catcher comes in 3 sizes.
 Giant, for 2 people; adult/family; and kid size.

 Play with Us: Unfold Stories, Book and Wheel Works and Alisa Messer

-Sustaining Place Series, Yerba Buena Center for the Arts, 2015
+Sustaining Place Program Series, Yerba Buena Center for the Arts, 2015